Astros' Joe Epsada, Jose Altuve defend pitch that led to Anthony Santander grand slam

 “That was a good pitch,” second baseman Jose Altuve said, per the outlet.
 “If you see, he didn’t make a bad pitch.
 Santander, he’s been hot.
 He’s been hitting a lot of homers.
 Sometimes you have to give credit to the other guy.
 That pitch was up and, honestly, I don’t know how he hit that ball.
 But he’s a great player, so he deserved it.”

 The loss stings for the Astros, but the team has still won six of their last 10 games.
-The club is 69-59 on the season, with a four and a half game lead in the American League West standings over Seattle.
+The club is 69-59 on the season with a 4½ game lead in the American League West standings over Seattle.

 Astros making a push for the postseason

 Houston will have to shake off Friday's disappointing loss.
 The Astros can still lose their grip on the division if they aren't careful.
 To make matters worse for Houston, Astros slugger Yordan Alvarez is battling a neck injury.
-Alvarez was scratched from the lineup on Friday for the club.
+Alvarez was scratched from the lineup on Friday.

 There's some good news, too.
-Houston has ace Justin Verlander back in the pitching rotation, after he returned from injury on August 21.
-Verlander's experience and leadership proves to be invaluable for a club trying to make a postseason push.
-The Astros surged in the last few months to take the lead in the division.
+Houston has ace Justin Verlander back in the rotation after he returned from injury on August 21.
+Verlander's experience and leadership has proven to be invaluable for a club trying to make a postseason push.
+The Astros surged in the last couple months to take the lead in the division.

 The Astros and Orioles battle again on Saturday.
 The first pitch is scheduled for 4:05 Eastern.
 Astros fans are hoping for better results this time around.